Skip to main content

 Building Permit Downturn 2024 — Level CFO

 Building permit volume peaked in 2023 at nearly 19 million permits worth $4.1 trillion.
-Then it fell off a cliff.
+Then the picture got complicated.

-I pulled this from national property records covering 409 million building permits across every U.S. state, cross-referenced with company firmographics data on 494 million company locations.
-The picture it paints is unambiguous: the contractors who know their unit economics will take share.
-The ones running on gut feel will get squeezed.
+I pulled the state-level data from national property records covering 409 million building permits across every U.S. state, cross-referenced with company firmographics data on 494 million company locations.

 The Numbers: State by State